Key takeaways

 What to avoid

-Do not sign the buyer's DPA in panic.
+• Do not sign the buyer’s DPA in panic.
 Once signed, the terms bind you.
-A fractional DPO with one week of work can typically save you from terms that would cost the company significantly more over the contract life.
+An outsourced DPO with one week of work can typically save you from terms that would cost the company significantly more over the contract life.

-Do not delay engaging help.
+• Do not delay engaging help.
 Each week the deal sits stalled is revenue at risk.
-A fractional DPO typically pays for themselves multiple times over by closing stalled deals.
+An outsourced DPO typically pays for themselves multiple times over by closing stalled deals.

 How Engage Compliance helps